NVIDIA/aistore/python/pyaisloader/README.md

 > **Note:** All benchmark Makefile targets use a configurable `BUCKET` variable (defaults to `ais://pyaisloader`).

 1. `make install`
-This command installs the required Python dependencies listed in `requirements.txt` and installs the current project as a package.
+This command installs the current project and the dependencies declared in `pyproject.toml`.

 2. `short_put`
 This command runs a short `PUT` benchmark on the bucket.
 The benchmark will stop either when the specified `duration` has elapsed or when the total size of data `PUT` into the bucket reaches `totalsize`.